-Volunteering in the community is a perfect way to explore potential careers, network, enhance course learning and gain personal enrichment.
+Community Engagement and Service Learning is a teaching and learning strategy, which integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen the community.
+For students it is also a perfect way to explore potential careers, network, enhance course learning and gain personal enrichment.

 Offering a hand to a variety of organizations is a great way to engage in learning opportunities that teach the knowledge, understanding and competencies required for active participation within the community.
-For more information on volunteer opportunities, visit the Center for Service Learning and Community Engagement in Room 117B of the Learning Resources Center at the Ocala Campus.